-The European Union is full steam ahead with new privacy protections via the General Data Protection Regulation.
-Enforcement of these rules begins May 25, 2018.
+On May 25, 2018 the European Union’s General Data Protection, better known as GDPR went into effect.
 While most European organizations are probably aware of it and are considering how to ensure compliance, many organizations in the United States and other nations will also need to consider their exposure to the GDPR.

 For example –